houmain/keymapper/README.md

 ### Order of mappings

-Mappings are always applied in consecutive order, therefore their order is of importance.
+Mappings are applied in consecutive order until a match is found, therefore their order is of importance.
 While the following outputs `A` as soon as `Meta` is pressed:

 ```bash
 Meta    >> A
 Meta{X} >> B
 ```

-The other way round, nothing is output when `Meta` is pressed alone.
-Depending on whether an `X` follows, either `B` or `A` is output:
+The other way round, nothing is output when `Meta` is pressed alone because depending on whether an `X` follows, either `B` or `A` is output:

 ```bash
 Meta{X} >> B